Interface dynamics in a degenerate Cahn-Hilliard model for viscoelastic phase separation: Introduction

 where

-\end{restatable} The intermediate surface diffusion flow~\eqref{eq:isd.main} was introduced by Cahn and Taylor~\cite{CahnTaylor_1994_surfaceDiffusion,TaylorCahn_1994_anisotropic} as a volume-preserving and area-decreasing geometric evolution connecting the classical volume-preserving mean-curvature flow ($\delta\downarrow0$) to the surface diffusion flow ($\om\downarrow0$).
+\end{thm} The intermediate surface diffusion flow~\eqref{eq:isd.main} was introduced by Cahn and Taylor~\cite{CahnTaylor_1994_surfaceDiffusion,TaylorCahn_1994_anisotropic} as a volume-preserving and area-decreasing geometric evolution connecting the classical volume-preserving mean-curvature flow ($\delta\downarrow0$) to the surface diffusion flow ($\om\downarrow0$).
 It is the formal gradient flow of the surface area functional with respect to a metric structure induced by the weighted sum of the (volume-preserving) $\dot L^2(\Gamma)$ and $\dot H^{-1}(\Gamma)$.
 Elliott and Garcke~\cite{EG_1997_surface_motion} proposed the viscous degenerate Cahn--Hilliard equation as its diffuse-interface counterpart, see also~\cite{CahnTaylor_1994_surfaceDiffusion,TaylorCahn_1994_anisotropic}.
 In view of \Cref{ass:isd}, the model~\eqref{eq:vpsn} with $n\equiv1$ provides an alternative phase-field approximation.
 Heuristically, the viscous degenerate Cahn--Hilliard equation can be obtained from the viscoelastic Cahn--Hilliard model~\eqref{eq:vpsn} with $n\equiv 1$ and $A\equiv A_0>0,\tau\equiv\tau_0>0$ in the regime $\tau_0\ll1$ with $A^2_0\tau_0\sim 1$.

 The first existence result under a smallness condition (short time or close to a steady state) for the intermediate surface diffusion flow was obtained in~\cite{EG_1997_surface_motion} for planar curves by means of energy estimates.
 In the general multi-dimensional case, well-posedness results under smallness were established by Escher and Simonett~\cite{ES_1999_abstractParabolic} for smooth, closed, embedded, connected hypersurfaces based on tools from maximal parabolic regularity and analytic semigroups.
-The rigorous singular limits, locally in time, towards the volume-preserving mean-curvature flow and to the surface diffusion flow were performed in~\cite{EGI_2001_limiting_isd_curves,EGI_2002_limiting_isd}.
+The rigorous singular limit, locally in time, towards the volume-preserving mean-curvature flow was performed in~\cite{EGI_2001_limiting_isd_curves,EGI_2002_limiting_isd}.
 We refer to~\cite{EscherIto_2004_intermediate} for a review and further qualitative properties of the intermediate surface diffusion flow.

 \paragraph{Fractional surface diffusion.} The main result of this work pertains to strictly monotonic coupling functions $n=n(u)$ satisfying \begin{enumerate}[label=(n\arabic*)] \item $n\in C^\infty([-1,1])$ with $\min_{[-1,1]} |n|>0$ \item $\min_{[-1,1]}|n'|>0$ \end{enumerate} under the condition that \begin{enumerate}[label=(\text{$\tau$}\arabic*)] \item the function $a(u):=\Big(\frac{1}{A^2\tau}\big(\frac{n^2}{n'}\big)^2\Big)_{|u}\,\frac{1}{1-u^2}$ satisfies $a(u)=\frac{\tilde a(u)}{m(u)}$ for some $\tilde a\in C^\infty([-1,1])$ with $\min_{[-1,1]}\tilde a>0$. \end{enumerate} Hypothesis~\ref{hp:n.ndeg} is complementary to the case $n\equiv 1$, where this condition is clearly violated.
 Under hypotheses~\ref{hp:m.full}, \ref{hp:tauA.reg}, \ref{hp:nm}, and~\ref{hp:n.ndeg}, assumption~\ref{hp:am} essentially means that $A^2\tau\sim1$.